NormanTUD/JupyterKernels/README.md

 References to a key of the `pip_module_groups`.
 Installs those modules in the order of the elements in the `pip_module_groups`.

+### `check_libs`:

+A list of libraries that need to be loadable in Python for the build to be called a success.

 ### `test_script`:

 A bash script that is executed.
 If it exits with anything other than exit-code 0, it will count as failed.